haraka/haraka-plugin-geoip/README.md

 will attempt to determine your public IP.
 If that doesn't work, edit config/smtp.ini and set `public_ip`.

-- show\_city
+- show.city

 show city data in logs and headers.
 City data is less accurate than country.

-- show\_region in logs and headers.
+- show.region in logs and headers.
 Regional data are US states, Canadian provinces and such.

 Set a connection result to true if the distance exceeds this many kilometers.

 - too\_far=4000

-- [asn]report_as

-Permits reporting the ASN as another plugin (such as connect.asn).

 # SPAM PREDICTION WITH DISTANCE